nf-core/raredisease/docs/output.md

 ### Gens

 The sequencing data can be prepared for visualization of CNVs in [Gens](https://github.com/Clinical-Genomics-Lund/gens).
-This subworkflow is turned off by default.
-You can activate it by supplying the option `--skip_gens false`.
+You can turn it off by supplying the option `--skip_tools gens`.
 You can read more about how to setup Gens [here](https://github.com/Clinical-Genomics-Lund/gens).

 <details markdown="1">
 <summary>Output files</summary>